McDonaldLab/Facename_fMRI/README.md

 Tasks include: Mnemonic Separation Task and Face-Name Task

 All data is formatted into BIDS conforming with current standards.
 All preprocessing is performed using fmriprep.
 1st and 2nd level analyses are done in AFNI.
-For more information about running fmriprep in the McDonald Lab, see our separate repository.
+For more information about running fmriprep in the McDonald Lab, see our fmriprep repository.

 Things you will need when running this pipeline